metamaden/seq_answers/literature/encode/README.txt

-This dir contains studies and related data for the ENCODE and related consortium projects.
+This subdir contains studies and related data for the ENCODE and related consortium projects.